Hadeel-Salah/team-26/README.md

 - [ ] Favicons

-name of the project : myability
+Name of the project : MyAbility

 it's going to be a website
 nathaneal and toba will do the coding